brainspec/enumerize/README.md

         female: "Female"
 ```

-You can also pass `i18n_scope` option to specify scope (or array of scopes) storring the translations.
-Note that `i18n_scope` option does not accept scope as array:
+You can also pass `i18n_scope` option to specify scope (or array of scopes) storing the translations.

 ```ruby